I have enjoyed Creating the characters of Tanner in

 Detective Sidney Smith was fired and charged with selling heroin.
 He was eventually convicted and sent to prison.
 When interviewed in prison by federal investigators, he said that Detective Billnitzer was murdered and that the pistol used had been stolen from a store and used to kill the detective.
 Houston Police records indicated it was Billnitzer’s personal weapon.

 Captain Foy Melton and a local doctor, Julius McBride, were indicted on June 25th.
 The doctor was charged with supplyng Chief Morrison with codeine for purposes other than medical use.
 He was eventually sentenced to 30 months in federal prison.
 Morrison was not charged, but testimony at McBride’s trial indicated he was addicted to codeine.
 He resigned as Chief of Police, but remained on the department.

+On February 2, 1967, Melton pulled into the parking lot of the Harris County Courthouse and shot himself while sitting in his car.
+He left two notes which were found in his pocket.
+A .45 caliber automatic pistol lay on the seat beside his body.
 On one note was written “Medical Examiner: When you finish, call Heights.”
 This apparently referred to the Heights Funeral Home in Houston.
 The second note said “Homicide: Let R.O.
 Biggs have this .45 automatic.
 God Bless You All.
 Foy D. Melton.”Melton had succeeded where all others had failed.
 He had finally been removed from the ranks of law enforcement.